dosipod/SrWiki/Non-Reactive-Animations.md

 ### 2D Julia notes

+This animation supports palettes.
 The controls are a **change** of size/location rather than just the size/location.

 Feel free to PR a different control layout (along with associated documentation).
 We get to use up to 5 sliders.